 Node Context Menus

-Right-clicking on a Node brings up a context menu with options to delete all selected Nodes, save the selected Nodes as a macro file or in LiveDB, and render the Node under the cursor (Figure 4).
-The Group Items option creates a single group node that represents the selected Nodes.
-Grouping Nodes is useful if you want to hide complex Node systems.
-Node pin connections are saved when you save multiple Nodes.
+Right-clicking on a node brings up a context menu with options to delete all selected nodes, save the selected nodes as a macro file or in LiveDB, and render the node under the cursor (Figure 4).
+The Group Items option creates a single group node that represents the selected nodes.
+Grouping nodes is useful if you want to hide complex Node systems.
+Node pin connections are saved when you save multiple nodes.
 The context menu also includes Show In Outliner, which will quickly pick and select the respective node’s corresponding element in the Outliner.

 Figure 4: Node context menu